 based on the Resource file, as explained above.
 If you don't specify a

-value for the key obtained after #03, the error message itself will be
+value for the key obtained above, the error message itself will be

 displayed in the UI, as default.

 Similarly, you can enable localization for

 applying the same above steps 2 through 6 in the previous section

 starting with the following location.

 We maintain the i18n (localization) resources for My Account and Console in a separate module inside the identity-apps repository hence the localization configurations should be applied according to the instructions provided in the README.md file of the same repository.
 For further reference, you can check out the GitHub pull request where the French language was introduced to the applications.Top